underscoreio/essential-scala/src/pages/objects/functions.md

 // and so on...
 ~~~

 Placeholder syntax, while wonderfully terse, only works in certain situations.
-It's best to play with it to get a feel for the situations where it can be applied.
+If the compiler can't infer the correct types of each argument and expression we will get a compilation error.
+Often tricks like wrapping placeholder functions in parentheses can help -- it's best to play with it to get a feel for the situations where it can be applied.
 We can always fall back to longer forms if required.

 ## Converting methods to functions